Don’t Let Winter Weather Deter You from Walking Dog!

 Posted on February 16, 2021 by Joy of Living No comments

-So…the winter winds are beginning to blow.
+So…the winter winds are continuing to blow.
 It’s cold outside.
 The last thing you probably want to do is go outside just to get the mail, let alone take a walk.
 However, just as physical fitness is good for you, it is also good for your dog.
 Walking your dog in winter can still add some fun and fitness to your life during these dark and cold months.

 Medium and Large Dogs

 If you have a medium or large-size dog, they are usually more tolerant of colder weather and can stay outside a bit longer than their smaller counterparts.

 Limit their time outdoors in the bitter cold, as, just like you humans, they can suffer from frostbite and hypothermia.

 Longer-haired and double-haired dogs can stay outdoors longer than the short-haired ones.
 Regardless, when the temperature dips below freezing limit your dog’s time outdoors.
 Even though they have heavy coats, frostbite is still possible.